honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 1. Click `Load unpacked extension` and select the `/dist/chrome` folder (not the `/chrome` folder).
 1. Any time you make changes, you must go back to the `Menu->More tools->Extensions` page and `Reload` the extension.

-##### Microsoft Edge

-1. Go to `about:flags` and tick the `Enable extension developer features` checkbox.
-1. Click `Load extension` on the extensions menu and select the `/dist/edgeextension/manifest/Extension` folder (not the `/edge` folder).
-1. Any time you make changes, you must go back to the `Menu->Extensions` page, go to the extension's settings and `Reload` the extension.

 ##### Firefox

 1. Go to `about:debugging` and tick the `Enable add-on debugging` checkbox.